naseem-shawarba/interview-mmmintai/README.md

 - Create a PR with changes on your main fork (do not commit to main)
 - Send the PR to us

+## UI Framework

+We are using [Vuetify](https://vuetifyjs.com/en/) the Open Source UI Library with beautifully handcrafted Vue Components.
+Here is a demo [Vuetify Vuejs 3 Admin Template](https://demos.themeselection.com/materio-vuetify-vuejs-admin-template/landing/).

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).